-As with air pollutant emissions, the main sources of energy consumption would be construction activities and project operations, above and beyond that already occurring at the site related to existing development.
+As with air pollutant emissions, the main sources of energy consumption would be construction activities and project operations when development of the site occurs.

 Project construction would involve fuel consumption and use of other non-renewable resources.
 Construction equipment used for such improvements typically runs on diesel fuel or gasoline.
 The same fuels typically are used for vehicles that transport equipment and workers to and from a construction site.
 However, construction-related fuel consumption would be finite, short-term and consistent with construction activities of a similar character.
 This energy use would not be considered wasteful, inefficient or unnecessary.